anonwins/tsf-permissions-aix/README.md

 # TSF Permissions - AI2 Extension Collection

-AI2 extensions that just add different android permissions into the manifest xml.
+AI2 extensions that just add different android permissions into the manifest xml of your app.

 Each extension corresponds to a permission.
 You can import multiple of these extensions.